Prices Forecast: Technical Analysis

 What are the main factors influencing the asset’s price?

-The asset’s price is influenced by macroeconomic factors such as interest rate differentials, economic data releases, and investor sentiment.
-Regulatory changes and market volatility also play significant roles.
+The asset’s price is influenced by macroeconomic factors, including interest rate differentials, economic performance in the Eurozone and Switzerland, and investor sentiment.
+Geopolitical tensions also play a significant role.

 What is the outlook for the asset in the next 1 to 6 months?